About Our Teaching Artists

 Kylie Proudfoot-Payne is a resident of Barbour County and graduate of Davis & Elkins College with a BA in psychology/human services and art education.
 She is a landscape painter and dabbles in a variety of different art mediums including conceptual and installation artwork.
 Kylie prefers to focus as a teaching artist on the elements of art with a scientific perspective while strengthening the students drawing and perceptual skills through STEAM programming.
 She also teaches enviornmental observation and enviornmental installation art in The Earth & the Arts Program with ArtsBank.

-Kevin Woodcock is a professional artist, printmaker, and adjunct professor at Davis & Elkins College.
-He is the print shop manager at The Art Medium Company, a local commercial art firm, and has a BA from West Virginia University and an MFA from Louisiana State University.
-In his ArtsBank classes, Kevin introduces high school students to various techniques of printmaking.
-His elementary students learn painting, drawing, and simple print techniques.
-He also teaches watercolor and enviornmental observation in The Earth & the Arts Program with ArtsBank.
+Kevin Woodcock is a professional artist, printmaker, and art professor at Davis & Elkins College.
+He was the print shop manager at The Art Medium Company for many years, a local commercial art firm, and has a BA from West Virginia University and an MFA from Louisiana State University.
+In his ArtsBank classes, Kevin teaches printmaking and watercolor painting through enviornmental observation in The Earth & the Arts Program with ArtsBank.

 Previous TeachING ARTISTs

 - Carrie and Michael Kline are award-winning musicians and historians in the oral tradition.
 Michael holds a Ph.
 D. in folklore from Boston University and Carrie a M.A. in American studies from Syracuse University.
 Students learn the value of oral history and Appalachian culture by interviewing and interacting with the elderly.
 For more information visit their website www.folktalk.org